cheomanigua/webdevdocs/content/git.md

 Checks which files have changed and are ready to be added to the staging area.

-#### git add
+#### git add [file_name]

 Adds the selected changed files or all changed files (`git add .`) to the staging area.

+#### git rm --cached [file_name]

+Removes the selected changed files from the staging area.

 #### git commit

-Makes a snapshot of the of the current state of the directory as per files added in the staging area.
+Add files to the local respository by making a snapshot of the of the current state of the directory as per files added in the staging area.

 #### git push